mrinaald/customConfigs/i3/xfce4-i3/README.md

 ### Other details:
-At the time of writing this document, the `lightdm` desktop manager was used which provided the login screen application.
+- At the time of writing this document, the `lightdm` desktop manager was used which provided the login screen application.
+- To change the wallpaper, copy the image file in `/usr/share/backgrounds/` and use the `Default` XFCE4 session to update the wallpaper both in `nitrogen` as well as in xfce4 settings GUI.
+Once done, you need to save the default session again for changes to take affect across i3 session as well.

 ### References